lichtara/relational-coherence-hybrid-systems/paper/04_coherence.md

 Coherence is therefore necessary but not sufficient.

+Coherence provides the temporal continuity within which agency remains interpretable.

 ### 4.8 Structural Position Within the Triad

 The triadic structure becomes clearer at the level of temporal analysis.